Ramon96/frontend-data/README.md

 This project is made with [D3](https://d3js.org/)

 # Target Audience
 This visualisation was build in mind for someone to find pattern's in the data.
 This could easily be replaced with another subject to get a better understanding of the collection.
-This would benefit someone like Rik.
+This would benefit someone like Rik from national museum of world cultures.
 This Visualisation might be intresting for museum visitors now that there is some interaction added to the visualisation.

 # Installation
 You want to clone this project to a local folder using the following code.